GeneriCon 2023Join us in Denver from June 7 – 9 to see what’s coming next.

 Problem Statement and Learning Outcomes

 The primary goal of the project is to create a scalable distributed system that cracks MD5 hashes for 5-character passwords.
-The system should be capable of distributing workload among multiple worker nodes and responding to the client with the appropriate outcome.
-In the process, the project aims to provide insights into the implementation of a distributed system, the significance of REST APIs, deployment of single-page applications, SSH tunneling, and maintaining client-server connections.
+The system must be capable of distributing the search space (the brute-force workload) evenly among multiple worker nodes and responding to the client with the appropriate outcome as quickly as possible.

 Design and Setup